 Instead of having preconceived notions, it is best to look at the pros and cons of each and then select what fits your business best.
-Even though WordPress officially powers 30% of the web, sometimes Squarespace better aligns with the client’s needs.
+Even though WordPress officially powers 30% of the web, sometimes a website builder (ex: Wix or SquareSpace) better aligns with the client’s needs.
 Like everything else in life, there are trade-offs.
 It is important to consider the purpose of the website, your current needs, your future needs, maintenance preferences, security, and reliability.

 There are trade-offs between customizability and complexity.
 Designers often prefer website builders, while developers prefer WordPress.
 Website builders are great for those who do not want to see the code and simply want to update text/images.
 Website builders are ideal for informational websites or portfolio-based websites.
 WordPress is a robust system and accommodates all sorts of functionality.
 WordPress is ideal for the established, growing company that is able to invest in their website and desires endless customizations.
 WordPress is great for more advanced websites – eCommerce, directories, e-learning systems, membership sites, custom integrations, etc.

 Website builders require a fixed monthly fee that incorporates the latest technology.
 All the technical details are managed by the website builder company.
 WordPress is a free content management system but requires additional fixed monthly fees for hosting, security, backups, and SSL certificates.
 When determining the cost of the website, consider the initial development fees, reoccurring subscription fees, and maintenance fees.
 There may not be much of a difference in the initial design fees, but website builders reduce the cost of maintenance.
 Squarespace or Wix websites can be updated by novice, while WordPress requires a professional developer to keep the software up to date.

 Website builders allow a quick turnaround when you don’t want to reinvent the wheel.
 WordPress requires additional development time but allows for endless customization.

 Ease of Use